An analysis of budgeted parallel search on conditional Galton-Watson trees: Introduction

 Avis and Jordan approach the load balancing problem by using a simple technique called {\em budgeting}.
 A search of a subtree of the original tree terminates after a given number of nodes, called the {\em budget}, have been generated and returns all unexplored nodes to a master process which stores them on a job list.
 In a multiprocessor setting, the master process assigns nodes from the job list to available processors, called workers, that proceed in parallel, repopulating the list whenever their budget is reached.
-Using this technique a special purpose wrapper, \mplrs, was written that made use of the largely unmodified \lrs code.
+In their 2015 paper they apply this technique to parallelize \lrs, a reverse search based code for the vertex/facet enumeration problem for convex polyhedra.
 Experimental results showed near linear speedups when using up to several hundred processors.
 In the second paper the authors describe a generic common wrapper that can be used with a wide variety of legacy codes.
 They gave applications to other reverse search codes and, more recently, to satisfiability testers, again obtaining substantial speedups.
 The resulting software, called \mts\footnote{\url{http://cgm.cs.mcgill.ca/~avis/doc/tutorial.html}}, is freely available.
 Budgeting may be seen as a very simple form of {\em job stealing}, as described by Blumofe and Leiserson (1999).
-However in their framework individual workers maintain their own job lists and poll each other as necessary to obtain additional work, requiring communications between workers, interrupt handling, deadlock avoidance and so on.
+However in job stealing individual workers maintain their own job lists and poll each other as necessary to obtain additional work, requiring communications between workers, interrupt handling, deadlock avoidance and so on.

 Budgeting has several very practical advantages.
 Firstly it does not require communication between workers and they do not need to process interrupts.
 This means that parallelism does not have to be added to the existing legacy code.
 Secondly large subtrees are automatically broken up, since they exceed the budget, whereas small subtrees are not, since they do not.
 Thirdly the master can dynamically control the size of the job list by varying the size of the budget when assigning work.
 Finally it is easy to checkpoint the process since all workers return to the master regularly due to the budget restriction.
 It is simply a matter of waiting for all workers to return and then outputting the remaining job list.
 On the other hand budgeting introduces two competing forms of overhead.
 One is the cost of restarting jobs on the master's list, which is directly proportional to the total size of the list.
 The other is the cost of idle workers if the list becomes empty.
 It is therefore very important to determine how the budget parameter affects the size of the job list.